Prerelease:The Legend of Zelda: Ocarina of Time/Sword on B (Part 2)

 Revisited - Lost Woods

-As other screenshots in this October 1998 section show.
-Many of Navi's hint spots were placed pretty much in the last days of development.
+As other screenshots in this October 1998 section show, Many of Navi's hint spots were placed in the last days of development.

-The target score color was modified in Lost Woods.
+The target score color was modified in the Lost Woods Slingshot minigame.
 This color is one of the colors seen in Gerudo's Fortress' Horseback Archery mini-game when scoring on a target, because for some reason only the score for that is multicolored.

 Revisited - Sacred Forest Meadow

-Nintendo Power's December 1998 issue was written using a near complete version of the game.
-Some small things were reported about that changed just at the last moment however, like this boulder covering up the Fairy Fountain.
-A boulder is still listed within the scene's object list because removing the actor from the actor list was enough.
+Nintendo Power's December 1998 issue was written using a near complete build of the game.
+Still, some smaller things were changed at the last moment, like this boulder hiding the Fairy Fountain.
+A boulder is still listed in the scene's object list, as removing the actor from the actor list was enough.

 Expert Gamer magazine's guide also has an explosion mark drawn over the Fairy Fountain grotto.